cocos/cocos-docs/en/editor/assets/index.md

 Select the asset to rename, then right-click and select **Rename** to change the asset name, or use the shortcut keys **Enter** or **F2**.
 Click elsewhere in the panel or press the shortcut **Esc** to cancel the renaming.

-Rename TypeScript asset would not modify its exist `className`.

 ### Exporting asset package

 Select the asset to be exported and right-click on it, then select **Export Asset Package**.
 The **Export Asset** panel will automatically list the currently selected asset with its dependencies.
 If you don't need to export related dependent assets, uncheck **Include Dependency** in the lower left corner of the **Export Assets** panel.